-Dr. Christophe Pierre is provost and vice president for academic affairs at Stevens Institute of Technology, serving as chief academic and budget officer of the university and the highest-ranking university official after the President.
+Dr. Christophe Pierre is provost and vice president for academic affairs.
+He is the chief academic officer of Stevens Institute of Technology and co-leads the university’s budget and budget process with the chief financial officer.
+Dr. Pierre is the university’s highest-ranking official after the president.
 Responsible for all academic departments, schools, colleges and research centers, the provost ensures that Stevens maintains the culture and deploys the human and physical infrastructure necessary to achieve its mission.
 In consultation with academic deans and the Faculty Senate, the provost also oversees and develops the research and entrepreneurship portfolios of the university, establishes all academic policies, oversees reviews of all academic units, and leads and implements strategic planning pursuant to the university's 10-year strategic plan, The Future.
 Ours to Create.
 The provost works with the chief financial officer to manage the annual university-wide budget process, coordinating closely with the other vice presidents and deans and with faculty, staff and student leadership.

 A native of France, Dr. Pierre received his Engineering Diploma in aerospace engineering from École Centrale des Arts et Manufactures de Paris in 1982.
 He received his M.S. in mechanical and aerospace engineering from Princeton University in 1984 and his Ph.D. in mechanical engineering and materials science from Duke University in 1985.